requiremind/requiremind.github.io/source/about/index.md

   <blockquote>
     <p>
-      His journey has begun and it's a tough one: taking over the world... but you can sometimes stumble into him roaming in Montreal.
+      His journey has begun and it's a tough one: taking over the world...
     </p>
   </blockquote>